jiddon/jiddon.github.io/_pages/cv_txt.md

     -   Title: Construction, Commissioning and Performance Measurements of the Inner Tracking System Upgrade of ALICE at the LHC.
     -   Defended in June 2022.
-Shortlisted for ALICE thesis award.
+Shortlisted for the ALICE thesis award.

 Sep 2013 - Jul 2017